 Christopher Lane Ph.D.

-Christopher Lane, Ph.D., a former Guggenheim fellow and a winner of the Prescrire Prize for Medical Writing, teaches at Northwestern University.
-He has published in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Slate, TIME, and several other newspapers, journals, and magazines.
-He is the author of six books, most recently Surge of Piety: Norman Vincent Peale and the Remaking of American Religious Life (Yale University Press, 2016).
+Christopher Lane, Ph.D. teaches at Northwestern University, where he is a member of the Center for Bioethics and Medical Humanities.
+A former Guggenheim fellow, awarded the Prescrire Prize for Medical Writing, he has published in the New York Times, Washington Post, Boston Globe, Los Angeles Times, Chicago Sun-Times, Slate, TIME, and several other newspapers, journals, and magazines.
+He is the author of six books, most recently Surge of Piety: Norman Vincent Peale and the Remaking of American Religious Life (Yale, 2016), on Peale's self-described “religio-psychiatric” clinic and movement in the 1950s.

-His other books include The Age of Doubt: Tracing the Roots of Our Religious Uncertainty (Yale, 2011) and Shyness: How Normal Behavior Became a Sickness (Yale, 2007), now in six translations.
-Find him on Twitter @christophlane
+His other books include The Age of Doubt: Tracing the Roots of Our Religious Uncertainty (Yale, 2011), on the history of agnosticism and unbelief, and Shyness: How Normal Behavior Became a Sickness (Yale, 2007), now in six translations, on behind-the-scenes changes to the DSM and the creation of the anxiety disorders between the 1970s and 1990s.
+He is completing a book on bioethics, the biotech revolution, and the practical and political implications of the new neuroscience.